 The letter to the church in Laodicea

-Well this is the most preached letter of the churches, and so we all know about the problem of being lukewarm.
-But do you really know what it means in this context?
-Especially when this is the only church that gets no praise at all, not even a little!
+The letter to the church of Laodicea is the Revelation letter that is preached about most often, so we all know about the problem of being lukewarm.
+But do we really know the context of this text?
+Especially as Laodicea is the only church that gets no praise at all, not even a little bit!

 The historical background

-Laodicea was at the crossroads of several trade routes and was a very wealthy city.
+Laodicea is at the crossroads of several trade routes and is a very wealthy city.
 They

-• were like the Swiss Bank of Asia Minor,
+- are like the Swiss Bank of Asia Minor

-• had sheep farming that gave them fine and valuable black wool,
+- have sheep farming that gives them valuable black wool

-• were a medical center known for eye ointments.
+- have a medical center known for eye ointments

 Jesus’s view

-Jesus comes to this church as the “True Witness” and the “Amen” because Laodicea is counterfeit.
+Jesus comes to this church as the “True Witness” and the “Amen” because Laodicea is a counterfeit church.
 Their main problem is lack of self-awareness.
 They think they are “God’s gift to the world,” but in fact they are failing exactly in the very ways they think they are good.

 The Problem

-So Jesus approaches them at eye level.
-He comes as a merchant and offers them free goods.
+Jesus approaches them as a merchant, someone they can relate to, and offers them free goods.
 The same goods they think they already have the best version of.
-They have the idea that living a “good” life is enough to be a great church (no big sins, tithing, reading the Bible, …).
+They believe that living a “good” life is enough to be a great church (no big sins; tithing; reading the Bible; etc.).

 In those days, water was good in two states:

-• Hot: so it could be used like hot springs for healing purposes.
+- Hot: it could be used for healing purposes such as at a hot spring.

-But Laodicea had neither — only lukewarm water that you spit out when you drank it.
+But Laodicea had neither — only lukewarm water that you spat out when you drank it.

-There are many ways to be an effective church, such as evangelism, prayer, healing, ministering to the poor, or other ministries.
-They have a purpose, but Laodicea had none of these things and therefore was of no use, like lukewarm water.
+There are many ways to be an effective church: evangelism, prayer, healing, ministering to the poor, or other ministries.
+These all have a purpose, but the Laodicea concregation did none of these things and was useless as lukewarm water.

 The solution

 Jesus calls them out of their complacency and knocks at their door.
-This is not the altar call of the unbeliever, but the call of the lover to the beloved.
+This is not an altar call for the unbeliever, but the call of the lover to the beloved.